 ☐Major Revision of Existing Regulation

-☐Minor/Technical Revision of Existing Regulation
+☒Minor/Technical Revision of Existing Regulation

-☒Reaffirmation of Existing Regulation
+☐Reaffirmation of Existing Regulation

 ☐Repeal of Existing Regulation

 STATEMENT OF REGULATION

 The University of North Florida waives in-state tuition and out-of-state fees for purposes that support and enhance the goals of the State and the mission of the University.
 Waivers are established as mandated, authorized, or allowed by the Board of Governor (BOG) Regulations, Florida Statutes (FS) and University of North Florida Board of Trustee Regulations.